iamdanfox/event-sourcing/README.md

 Failures now happening because locally, Kafka is advertising its host as 192.168.99.100, but on CI, it should be localhost.
 We can get round this with a temporary hack of different docker-compose.yml files on CI vs locally, but this is super nasty.
 Gonna add stuff to /etc/hosts instead.
+Weirdly this isn't working.
+Strikes me that this whole problem goes away if we just require Docker for Mac only and drop support for docker-machine!!